mattcarlotta/nvi/README.md

 ### What are the nvi configuration file specs?

-This `.nvi` configuration file gives you the flexibility and ease-of-use of defining flags and arguments under an environment configuration.
+The `.nvi` configuration file gives you the flexibility and ease-of-use of defining flags and arguments within an environment configuration.

 Therefore, while the config file parser is flexible, it is **NOT** a [TOML](https://toml.io/en/)-complaint parser and has some rules.